Ivan Milat: Search for a serial killer

 Examination of the remains showed evidence that some of the victims had been tortured.
 In response, on 14 October 1993, Task Force Air, containing more than twenty detectives and analysts, was set up by the New South Wales Police.
 On 5 November, the New South Wales government increased the reward in relation to the killings to A$500,000.
 After developing their profile of the killer, the police faced an enormous volume of data from numerous sources.
 Investigators applied link analysis technology and, as a result, the list of suspects was narrowed from a short list of 230 to an even shorter list of thirty-two.
 Speculation arose that the crimes were the work of several killers, given that most of the victims had been attacked while as pairs, had been killed in different ways, and buried separately.

 On 13 November, police were contacted by Paul Onions, 24, in the United Kingdom.
 A few years earlier, on 25 January 1990, Onions had been backpacking in Australia and, while hitchhiking from Liverpool station towards Mildura, had accepted a ride south out of Casula from a man known only as "Bill".
 South of the town of Mittagong, and less than one kilometre from Belanglo, Bill pulled out a revolver and some rope to rob Onions, at which point he managed to flee while Bill shot at him.
-Onions flagged down a passing motorist, Joanne Berry of Canberra, and together they described the assailant and his vehicle to the Bowral police.
+Onions flagged down a passing motorist, Joanne Berry of Canberra, and together they described the assailant and his vehicle and registration number to the Bowral police.
 On 13 April 1994, detectives re-found the note regarding Onions' call.
 His statement was corroborated by Berry, along with the girlfriend of a man who worked with Milat.